2016 Nigerien general election

 General elections were held in Niger on 21 February 2016, with a presidential run-off held on 20 March.
 A total of 15 candidates ran for the presidency, with incumbent President Mahamadou Issoufou running for re-election for a second term.
-There were two main opposition candidates also vying for the top post, Seyni Oumarou of the MNSD, who lost to Issoufou in 2011, and Hama Amadou of MODEN/FA, who has been campaigning from prison since November 2015.
+There were two main opposition candidates also vying for the top post, Seyni Oumarou of the National Movement for the Society of Development (MNSD), who lost to Issoufou in 2011, and Hama Amadou of MODEN/FA, who has been campaigning from prison since November 2015.
 Most of the opposition agreed to align for the second round to back the second-placed candidate against Issoufou.

 Niger faced a string of attacks by various insurgents, most notably Boko Haram in the preceding months, and security and poverty alleviation were central to most candidates' campaigns.
 Various observers predicted minor violence from the opposition who accused the president of rigging the elections.

 Issoufou placed first in the first round, but fell just short of an outright majority, necessitating a second round vote in which he faced Hama Amadou.
 The opposition boycotted the second round, and Issoufou was re-elected with an overwhelming majority (92.49%).